Man’s laughter or male diction?

 You rarely hear the word used in conversation, by speakers of either sex, other than with an implied sneer (Muz Germaine Greer).

 I further suspect that it is rather the ‘appellation of first choice’ for idle reporters who forgot to ask, or don’t know how to find out.
-Some newspapers now refer, on second reference, to all females, from teenage girls to grannies, as Ms. If I were a granny, I’d sue.
+Some newspapers now refer, on the second reference, to all females, from teenage girls to grannies, as Ms. If I were a granny, I’d sue.

-However, an old friend and QC (a lady of a leftish leaning) was in the Old Bailey fairly recently when the judge interrupted the prosecution and said he found it irritating to hear him constantly referring to the opposition as Ms. He suggested that defence counsel might be so kind as to enlighten the court as to her actual marital status.
+However, an old friend and QC (a lady of a leftish leaning) were in the Old Bailey fairly recently when the judge interrupted the prosecution and said he found it irritating to hear him constantly referring to the opposition as Ms. He suggested that defence counsel might be so kind as to enlighten the court as to her actual marital status.